Zod Showcase

 }

-.optional() means the field may be absent entirely. .nullable() means the field must be present but can be null.
-They are not the same.
-Try removing nickname vs setting it to null.
+.optional() means the field may be absent entirely. .nullable() means the field must be present but can be null. .default() fills in a value when the field is absent.
+The caller can omit it, but it is always present in the parsed output.
+Try removing theme in the example JSON input to see the default take effect.

 Schema